anki-code/xonsh-cheatsheet/README.md

 # 'catch me\nif\ncan\n'
 ```

+Note:
+* Do not use callable alias in the loops.
+Callable alias is not the right choice for doing work in cycles.
+Instead of this create python function.
+* Avoid using callable aliases in pipes.
+Callable aliases mostly created to run work one time from prompt.

 *Calambur!
 The "callable alias" could be shortanized to "callias".
 The name Callias is primarily a gender-neutral name of Greek origin that means Beauty.*

 ## Abbrevs